How do we understand and articulate the humanitarian duties we may owe one another in times of crisis?

 Emanuel et al. (2021).
 What are the obligations of pharmaceutical companies in a global health emergency?
 The Lancet, 398(10304), https://doi.org/10.1016/S0140-6736(21)01378-7.
 Questioning of the obligations of pharmaceutical companies during a pandemic – a rather fresh perspective on a debate largely state-centric and that tends to omit the reality of a market-based production.
 This created a debate, including this reply: da Fonseca et al. (2021).
 Obligations in a global health emergency.
 The Lancet, 398(10316), 2071. https://doi.org/10.1016/S0140-6736(21)02345-X.

 To cite this webinar: Reed-Henry, S., Wolff, J., de Bengy Puyvallée, A., & Lidén, K. (2023, 28 April).
-Ethics of humanitarian action during Covid-19.
+Ethics and the global distribution of vaccines during Covid-19.
 [Webinar].
 Norwegian Centre for Humanitarian Studies and Peace Research Institute Oslo. www.humanitarianstudies.no/events/the-role-of-moral-duties-in-global-distribution-of-covid-19-vaccines.